 Divergence (also referred to as No Consensus) - a position where there isn't strong support for any particular position, but many (two or more) different points of view.
 Sometimes this is due to irreconcilable differences of opinion and sometimes it is due to the fact that no one has a particularly strong or convincing viewpoint, but the members of the group agree that it is worth listing the issue in the report nonetheless.**

-**Minority View - refers to a proposal where a small number of people support the recommendation.
+**Minority View - refers to a proposal where a small number of people do not support the recommendation.
 This can happen in response to a Consensus, Strong support but significant opposition, and Divergence (i.e., No Consensus); or, it can happen in cases where there is neither support nor opposition to a suggestion made by a small number of individuals.

+Note: The WG decided to only include recommendations that received at least ‘strong support but significant opposition’ in its recommendations in Sections 3.1 to 3.5.
+Unsupported proposals (i.e., those where there was divergence of support or no consensus) are shown in Section 3.6.

 Consensus Call Submissions Legend:

+The following legend shows the individuals and groups that participated in the WG’s final consensus call.
+For each recommendation in Sections 3.1 to 3.5, GNSO Groups that did not support the recommendation are names and in some cases their rationale is provided.
+Consensus call detailed responses can be found in the Consensus Call Supplement (PDF) provided with this report.

 PI (individual): Submitted by Poncelet Ileleji – 27 Aug 2013